graydovee/ingress-frp/README.md

 ## Description

 Ingress-Frp is a Ingress controller for Kubernetes.
-It use [Frp](https://github.com/fatedier/frp) to help you to visit your private network's Kubernetes services from the Internet.
+It use [Enhanced Frp](https://github.com/graydovee/frp) to help you to visit your private network's Kubernetes services from the Internet.

 ## Getting Started